 The cart of the HubSpot CRM buyer

-HubSpot CRM is a common winner in the ‘which software to buy’ debate, as it is offered absolutely for free, but yet goes beyond the expected ‘basic CRM kit’.
+HubSpot CRM is a common winner in the ‘which software to buy’ debate, as it is offered absolutely for free, yet goes beyond the expected ‘basic CRM kit.’
 The application of this system is also not limited to retail businesses, but rather fits all users in need of customer intelligence.
-If your intention is to get an intelligence collecting system that doesn’t exclusively cater to sales management needs, you can save the bucks you’d invest in Pipedrive or any other paid CRM system.
+If you intend to get an intelligence collecting system that doesn’t exclusively cater to sales management needs, you can save the bucks you’d invest in Pipedrive or any other paid CRM system.

 What will you get for free?

-HubSpot doesn’t offer the same sales management functionality of Pipedrive, but you can still rely on basic pipeline tracking, phone, and email integrations, or connect it with other leading CRM and marketing systems.
+HubSpot doesn’t offer the same sales management functionality of Pipedrive.
+However, you can still rely on basic pipeline tracking, phone, and email integrations, or connect it with other leading CRM and marketing systems.
 Despite being free, HubSpot CRM has some of the world’s best data enrichment functionalities, including a powerful and fast leads backlog users can easily master in no time.

 The cart of the Salesforce CRM buyer

 Software development history will reveal a number of top-notch vendors that ‘burned’ in their own desire to go beyond their capacity, but that’s not the Salesforce case.
-If you are already using some of their products, or have at least heard of their beneficial effects, you’ll see no other reason but to also use a genuinely powerful CRM tool they provide.
-The question, however, remains the same: is the system worth of what you’d pay for it?
+If you are already using some of their products, or have at least heard of their beneficial effects, you’ll see no other reason but also to use the genuinely powerful CRM tool they provide.
+The question, however, remains the same: is the system worth what you’d pay for it?